 - Retreat from the city to the Summer Palace

-- Visit any of the Great Wall of China destinations
+- Marvel at the Great Wall of China

 - Unwind with a few drinks on Sanlitun Bar Street